 |£30 | £20 FoSG & Students | £10 Standing & Restricted View|

 The Oxford University Dramatic Society (OUDS) was founded in 1885 and has ever since maintained the reputation of being one of the most respected university drama societies in the UK.
 Its aim is to provide support and financial backing to the over 100 student-led productions put on in Oxford every year.
 For the past 19 years, OUDS and Thelma Holt CBE have organised an International Shakespeare Tour with the aim of showcasing its top dramatic talent to audiences in Japan under the auspices of the celebrated late Japanese theatre director, Yukio Ninagawa.
 Ninagawa, a member of the Globe Council and first Artistic Advisory Group, was never able to fulfil his ambition to direct a play here before his death in 2016.

 This year, As You Like It will be performed in memory of Ninagawa.
-Directed by Christopher White and the produced by Chris Burr, this will be the first OUDS visit to Shakespeare’s Globe.
+Directed by Christopher White and produced by Chris Burr, this will be the first OUDS visit to Shakespeare’s Globe.
 Although this year OUDS are not travelling to Japan, they are taking their production of As You Like It to various venues across the UK, including Oxford, Hatfield House, Harbrook and Guildford.

 ‘It is a great tribute that this company can now perform on Shakespeare’s territory and bring to life the work of a playwright who for Ninagawa was the greatest the world has ever seen.’